hangxingliu/canvas-datagrid-patch/docs/draw/README.md

 Because this component hasn't grouping feature util version 4.0, we used `ctx.translate` method to leave space for rendering group lines and group toggle icons.
-This way can reduce changes to existing codes.
+This way can reduce changes to existing code.

 ## drawFrozenRows()